stellar/js-stellar-base/README.md

 1. Install Node 12.x

-We support the LTS release of Node, which is [currently](https://nodejs.org/en/about/releases/).
+We support the oldest LTS release of Node, which is [currently](https://nodejs.org/en/about/releases/).
 Please likewise install and develop on Node 12 so you don't get surprised when your code works locally but breaks in CI.

 If you work on several projects that use different Node versions, you might find helpful to install a nodejs version manager.